All Episodes

 It really is, right?

-Every time you turn around, uh there's something new and strange going on with the Clintons, and it's just remarkable.
+Every time you turn around, there's something new and strange going on with the Clintons.

 I mean, she lies so consistently that it's just amazing.

-If you if you watched her tonight, her answers were consistently dishonest.
+If you watched her tonight, her answers were consistently dishonest.

-But you know something we've learned a lot in the last number of days, both Paul Sperry and the New York Post and the Wall Street Journal, you know, talk about an FBI, you know, rigging an an investigation to let Hillary off the hook how they went easy on her.
+Both Paul Sperry and the New York Post and the Wall Street Journal, you know, talk about an FBI, you know, rigging an investigation to let Hillary off the hook, how they went easy on her.

-For example, the FBI uh the Wall Street Journal points out in a pretty bombshell editorial today, you know, contending that the FBI's investigation into this email server looks like it was rigged from the start, and that James Comey always intended a letter off the hook, and they didn't pursue evidence of potential false statements, obstruction of justice, destruction of evidence.
+For example, the Wall Street Journal points out in a pretty bombshell editorial today, you know, contending that the FBI's investigation into this email server looks like it was rigged from the start and that James Comey always intended to let her off the hook and they didn't pursue evidence of potential false statements, obstruction of justice, destruction of evidence.

-We now know that she had thirteen devices, not one as she suggested.
+We now know that she had 13 devices, not one as she suggested.

 We now know that she didn't wipe it with a cloth, that they used bleach bit.